 Applicants cannot file the FCC Form 486 for an FRN until USAC issues a Funding Commitment Decision Letter (FCDL) with a positive funding commitment.

-USAC issues an FCC Form 486 Urgent Reminder letter to applicants that appear to have missed the deadline to submit and/or certify an FCC Form 486.
-The deadline to file an FCC Form 486 is 120 days after the date of the Funding Commitment Decision Letter or 120 days after the service start date, whichever is later.
+USAC issues an FCC Form 486 Urgent Reminder Letter to applicants that appear to have missed the deadline to certify an FCC Form 486 based on the service delivery data in the FCC Form 471.
+The deadline to file an FCC Form 486 is 120 days after the date of the FCDL or 120 days after the service start date, whichever is later.

-If you miss this deadline, USAC will adjust your Service Start Date to a date 120 days before the date you certified your form, and your funding commitment may be reduced to reflect the reduction in service time.
+If you miss this deadline, USAC will adjust your service start date to a date 120 days before the date you certified your form, and your funding commitment may be reduced to reflect the reduction in service time.

 USAC issues an applicant version and a service provider version of the FCC Form 486 Notification Letter after the FCC Form 486 has been successfully processed by USAC.

-The Children's Internet Protection Act (CIPA) does not apply to VoIP services or telecommunications (dark fiber).
+CIPA does not apply to VoIP services or telecommunications (dark fiber).